Neverwinter Nights: Reception

 The first installment in the series, Neverwinter Nights, was generally well received according to review aggregator Metacritic, which gave it a score of 91/100 based on 34 critic reviews and a score of 8.1/10 based on 608 user reviews.
 Greg Kasavin of GameSpot praised the game's accessibility, calling it "one of those exceedingly rare games that has a lot to offer virtually everyone, even if they aren't already into RPGs".
 Gamezone appreciated the game's graphic and sound design, and that "the musical score foreshadows game action (the music picks up in intensity when combat looms), and is well done".
 Allgame reviewer Mark Hoogland commended the Aurora toolset shipped with Neverwinter Nights, calling the breadth of level, story, environment, and module creation options "impressive".
 Eurogamer reviewer Gestalt was less convinced, criticising the single-player campaign's emphasis on combat encounters over "actual roleplaying", but was optimistic that the game's mod support will give it longevity.

-The game series was praised for its customizable player character, including gender, as well as its non-player characters, which Kotaku editor Mary Kenney described as "fun, flawed and downright weird", like paladin Lady Aribeth, kobold bard Deekin Scalesinger and writer and trouble seeker Volothamp Geddarm.
+The game series was praised for its customizable player character, including gender, as well as its non-player characters, which Kotaku editor Mary Kenney described as "fun, flawed and downright weird", like paladin Lady Aribeth de Tylmarande, kobold bard Deekin Scalesinger and writer and trouble seeker Volothamp Geddarm.